 Get a comprehensive guide to the circular economy, featuring real life examples and case studies.

-A Circular Economy Handbook for Business and Supply Chains is an easily digestible and comprehensive handbook that provides a clear guide to the circular economy.
+A Circular Economy Handbook for Business and Supply Chains is an easily digestible and comprehensive handbook that provides a clear guide to the circular economy, helping the reader create future-fit, sustainable strategies.
 Real examples across a range of market sectors help businesses, students and policymakers understand the theory and fast-developing practice of the circular economy.
-A holistic framework for the 'design and supply chain', business models and enablers helps generate ideas, and the book includes tools to help you get started.

-Whilst growing global consumption presents fantastic business opportunities, our current 'linear' systems - take some materials, make a product, use it and then throw it away - are not fit for purpose.
-The circular economy unlocks this problem by 'decoupling' resources from consumption.
-Switched-on businesses are re-thinking product design, material choices, business models and supply chains.
-A Circular Economy Handbook for Business and Supply Chains is a 'must-read' for anyone who wants to apply the circular economy today.
+Whilst growing global consumption presents fantastic business opportunities, our current linear systems (take some materials, make a product, use it and then throw it away) are not fit for purpose.
+The circular economy unlocks this problem by decoupling resources from consumption.
+Engaged businesses are re-thinking product design, material choices, business models and supply chains.
+A Circular Economy Handbook for Business and Supply Chains is a must-read for anyone who wants to apply the circular economy today.

 A confident, comprehensive text allowing access to all the major strands contributing to business opportunities in a circular economy.
 It is brimming with facts, case studies and references for further study.
 A very timely publication indeed!